Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: Summary of the main results

 \section{Summary of the main results}

 This article aims at a better understanding between the integrable structure of the Painlev\'{e} equations and the topological recursion.
-Our main results are: \begin{itemize} \item We prove that the determinantal formulas and tau-functions associated to two different Painlev\'{e} $2$ Lax pairs (JM and HTW) are identical to the correlation functions and symplectic invariants computed by the topological recursion applied to the corresponding spectral curves (Theorem \ref{MainTheo}). \item Explicit results for the expansion of the tau-function are presented for our two Lax pairs and provides a non-trivial identity when studying their large $t$ behavior (Theorem \ref{thm:Bessel-Fg} and \eqref{Strange}).
-This also prove the relation \eqref{eq:difference-Fg-intro} between two symplectic invariants for JM and HTW spectral curves. \item New methods of proof of the TT property are introduced in this article (Appendix \ref{AppendixA} and \ref{AppendixC}).
-In particular the presence of a compatible time differential system and of a genus $0$ curve with even zeros are shown to be of critical importance to the TT property.
+Our main results are: \begin{itemize} \item We prove that the determinantal formulas and tau-functions associated to two different Painlev\'e $2$ Lax pairs (Jimbo-Miwa and Harnad-Tracy-Widom) are identical to the correlation functions and symplectic invariants computed by the topological recursion applied to the corresponding spectral curves (Theorem \ref{thm:JMFg-tau}, \ref{FgHTW} and \ref{MainTheo}).
+Explicit results for the expansion of the tau-function are also presented for both Lax pairs. \item We also show that some limit $t \to \infty$ of the symplectic invariants of both Lax pairs coincide with the Euler characteristic of the moduli space ${\mathcal M}_g$ of Riemann surfaces of genus $g$ computed in \cite{HZ, Penner}, up to sign (Theorem \ref{propo3} and \ref{thm:Bessel-Fg}).
+This also prove the constant term in the relation \eqref{eq:difference-Fg-intro} between two symplectic invariants for JM and HTW spectral curves (Appendix \ref{AppendixE}). \item New methods of proof of the TT property are introduced in this article (Section \ref{AppendixC}).
+In particular the presence of a compatible time differential system is shown to be of critical importance to the TT property (Appendix \ref{AppendixA}).
 Moreover these new methods can be easily applied to more general situations and should provide a way to perform the same analysis for the other Painlev\'{e} equations. \item We show that the method of the insertion operator used in several papers is incomplete since there is a subtle gap in the proof (Appendix \ref{Incomplete}).
 This issue was the main reason for the introduction of new methods to prove the TT property. \end{itemize}